niclabs/prometheus-monitoring/README.md

 To deploy NicAlarming:

+1. Edit `run.sh`, in the file:

+	Edit variable "GO" with yout GO path directory

-1. Edit `run.sh`, in the file on method "start_postgres_exporter", edit the database name, the user, the password, hostname and the port with our values.
+	on method "start_postgres_exporter", edit the database name, the user, the password, hostname and the port with our values.
 For more info you can visit the link above (PostgresExporter).

-Also on method "start_nginx_exporter" you have to edit `-nginx.scrape_uri` with your Nginx status page [here more information](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html)
+	on method "start_nginx_exporter" you have to edit `-nginx.scrape_uri` with your Nginx status page [here more information](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html)

 2. To configure bot to alert with telegram:

 	Edit `prometheus_bot/config.yaml` with the token of your telegram bot.

 	Edit `alertmanager/config.yaml` chatID with the ChatID of your group in telegram.

 3. Edit `prometheus/prometheus.yml` scrape_configs with your ip adresses (I recommend check out the ip adress of the containers using `docker inspect --format '{{ .NetworkSettings.IPAddress }}' container_name_or_id` and local ip adress)